ZORA Docs

 import { Address } from "viem";

-import { DeployCurrency, InitialPurchaseCurrency, ValidMetadataURI } from "@zoralabs/coins-sdk";
+} from "@zoralabs/coins-sdk";

 type CreateCoinArgs = {

-name: string; // The name of the coin (e.g., "My Awesome Coin")
+name: string; // Coin name (e.g., "My Awesome Coin")

-symbol: string; // The trading symbol for the coin (e.g., "MAC")
+symbol: string; // Ticker (e.g., "MAC")

-chainId?: number; // The chain ID (defaults to base mainnet)
+chainId?: number; // Chain ID to deploy on (defaults to Base mainnet `8453`)

-platformReferrer?: Address; // Optional platform referrer address, earns referral fees
+platformReferrer?: Address; // Optional referral address

 Metadata